mor10/prototype/DOCUMENTATION.md

 1. Return to step 3 for the next movie.

+1.  `git push --all`
+  Push the finished branches to repo

 ## Record complete (instructor)

+1. `git remote add upstream https://github.com/LinkedInLearning/YOURREPO`
+Set up an upstream branch to the original repo

-1. `git push origin --all`
+1. `git push upstream --all`
 Makes sure finished branches are pushed to personal GitHub repo.
 You may do this sequentially as you work through each video `git push origin 02_01`, etc.

-1. Create and submit pull request (follow pull request template) to the Organization repo.

-1. Change context to the Organization and accept your own pull request to take the exercise files live.

-1. Inform producer that exercise files have been added to the Organization repo.

 ## Record complete (producer)
 1. Verify integrity and completeness of files in Organization repo, including all branches.

 1. Verify information in README.md.

 1. Communicate any necessary changes to instructor for updates or make basic updates (README.md typos etc) directly in the repo.

-1. Download zip of repo (all branches) to be compiled for product course page.
+These may be edited directly in the repo as a pull request.

 ## Small update procedure (instructor)